isc-projects/bind9/doc/arm/reference.rst

       :tags: logging
       :short: Sets the number of queue entries allocated for each output queue.

-      The number of queue entries to
-      allocate for each output queue.
+      This specifies the number of queue entries to allocate for each output queue.
 The minimum is 2, the maximum is system-dependent and based on ``IOV_MAX``, and the default is 64.